SmithMefford/JokeSpot/MilestoneSubmissions/Lab10TestPlans.md

 The actual test results based on observations after executing the tests
 (needs to be done)

-Feature 1: Posting
+Feature 1: Posting (Sam)
-Feature 2: Scrolling
+Feature 2: Scrolling (Michael)
-Feature 3: Admin deletion of users and cascading deletions of posts by that user
+Feature 3: Admin deletion of users and cascading deletions of posts by that user (Smith)